f4z3r/ievent-k8s-workshop/kafka-handson/kafka-handson.md

 </details>

 ## Configure Node affinity
 Kafka as a distributed message queue has some requirements regarding node placement if you want to be sure you don't run into any issues on your productive environment.
-One of those requirements is that each kafka broker runs on a seperate node. you should acutally do the same for zookeeper, and ensure that the zookeepers also run on different nodes than the broker itself.
-Since we are limited with our local setup, we will just ensure that zookeeper and brokers run on on one of the 3 nodes each.
+One of those requirements is that each kafka broker runs on a seperate node.
+You should acutally do the same for zookeeper, and ensure that the zookeepers also run on different nodes than the broker itself.
+Since we are limited with our local setup, we will just ensure that zookeeper and brokers run on one of the 3 nodes each.

 First, check how your brokers are actually distributed on the nodes: